cli-kit/cli-command/README.md

     'file to process', types.file('f'))
 ```

-See the [fs][fs] documentation for the list of file expressions and some caveats.
+See the [fs](https://github.com/freeformsystems/cli-fs) documentation for the list of file expressions and some caveats.
 Note that multiple expressions can be specified, so to test a file is readable and has it's executable bit set you could use `rx`.

 #### List